tradingstrategy-ai/web3-ethereum-defi/docs/source/tutorials/event-reader.rst

-How to read Solidity events fast with web3.py
+Reading historical Uniswap v2 swaps and pairs
 ---------------------------------------------

-This is an example how to efficiently read all Uniswap pairs and their swaps in a blockchain.
+This is an example how to efficiently read all Uniswap pairs and their swaps in a blockchain, using :py:mod:`eth_defi.event_reader` module.

 Overview: